Private beta

 Community Free forever

-All core features, free.
-The price is your anonymity: your handle is your public profile.
+Prove your improvement, free forever.
+The price of free: your handle is your public profile, and your scans' anonymized aggregates help set the community bar.
 Your scores stay private until you choose to share them.

-• Local and cloud scanning across Go, Rust, TypeScript & Python
+• Local and cloud scanning across Go, Rust, TypeScript, Python, Java, Kotlin, Swift, C/C++ & C# — plus experimental PHP

 • All six dimensions, architecture gates, BBoM risk, dashboards & CI enforcement